basantsd/circlesettle/README.md

 - Approve connection

 ### 2. Split a Bill with AI
-- Navigate to "AI Scanner" 🤖
+- Navigate to "AI Scanner"
 - Upload receipt photo
 - Wait for AI to extract items
-- Click 🎤 "Say what you had"
+- Select the items you had
-- Speak: "I had items 1 and 3"
 - Review your calculated share
-- Enter friend's wallet address
+- Add multiple friends' wallet addresses
+- Enter amount each friend owes (or use auto-fill)
-- Click "Create Debt Record"
+- Click "Create Debt Records"
-- Approve transaction in wallet
+- Approve transactions in wallet

 ### 3. View Your Circle Score
 - Dashboard shows your score prominently
 - Hover over stats for tooltips
-- View score trend graph
+- View score trend graph (always shows at least 2 points)
-- Check payment history timeline
+- Check payment history timeline with filters:
+  - Filter by type (All, Bills Split, Paid, Received)
+  - Search by address or amount
+  - Sort by date or amount
+  - Click blockchain explorer links for transaction details
 - See borrowing power

 ### 4. Settle a Debt